garfix/vrel/docs/tutorial/the-parts.md

 ## The model

+We won’t use formal logic, but we will borrow its idea of a model.
+A **model** represents part of reality.
+It has a domain, some entities, relations and attributes, and an interpretation.
+The domain contains a number of instances (things).
+Relations and attributes specify how the instances in the domain interact.
+The interpretation is a function that maps the entities and relations to the domain.

+In this library, the domain is formed by the rows in a database, the files of a file system, or any other piece of data.
+The interpretation is formed by functions that map an entity or relation to the id’s in a database, to filenames, or any other identifier.

-A **model** represents a domain of knowledge.
-In this library the model is simply a container for all modules.
+The implementation of the model in the library is simply a container for all modules.

 ## The parser